 \begin{theorem} Assume that $R$ is not a Latt\`es map, that satisfies the $M$-condition, and $P_R\neq \C$.
-Then there is no non-zero fixed point for the Ruelle operator in $L_1(J_R)$. \end{theorem} \begin{proof} Without loss of generality we can assume that $P_R$ is bounded.
-Now, assume that there exist a non-zero fixed point $f$ in $L_1(J_R)$ for the Ruelle operator.
-Then by Lemma \ref{lemma.dichotomy}, Proposition \ref{prop.invariantmeasure} and the conditions of the theorem, the support of $f$ is a bounded measurable subset of the postcritical set $P_R$ and there exist $\mu$, a fixed point for the Beltrami operator, with $\mu=\frac{\bar{f}}{|f|}$ almost everywhere on $supp(f)$.
-Let $\nu$ be the invariant probability measure with density $|f|$.
+Then there is no non-zero fixed point of the Ruelle operator in $L_1(J_R)$. \end{theorem} \begin{proof} Without loss of generality we can assume that $P_R$ is bounded.
+Now, assume that there exists a non-zero fixed point $f$ of the Ruelle operator in $L_1(J_R)$.
+Then by Proposition \ref{prop.invariantmeasure} there exists a fixed point the Beltrami operator $\mu$ with $\mu(z)=\frac{\overline{f(z)}}{|f(z)|}$ almost everywhere on $supp(f)$ and $|f|=\mu f$ is the density of a finite invariant measure $\nu$.
+After normalization we can assume that $\nu$ is a probability measure.
+By Proposition \ref{prop.Krengel}, we have that $supp(f)\subset SC(R)$.
+Since $\mu(z)$ is not $0$ almost everywhere and $R$ is not a Latt\`es map then by the part (3) of Lemma \ref{lemma.dichotomy} the support of $f$ is a bounded measurable subset of the postcritical set $P_R$.

 For $S$ and $S^*$ as in the proof of Proposition \ref{prop.converg}, consider the operator given by which defines an endomorphism of $L_1(supp(f),\nu)$.
 In this situation we have that